currawong-project/libcw/notes.md

 - Add 'doc' strings to user-defined proc data structure.

-- It is an error to specify a suffix_id on a poly network proc because the suffix_id's are generated automatically.
+- DONE: It is an error to specify a suffix_id on a poly network proc because the suffix_id's are generated automatically.
   This error should be caught by the compiler.

 - How do user defined procedures handle suffix id's?

-- Add a 'preset' arg to 'poly' so that a preset can be selected via the owning network.
+- DONE: Add a 'preset' arg to 'poly' so that a preset can be selected via the owning network.
   Currently it is not possible to select a preset for a poly.

-- Automatic assignment of sfx_id's should only occur when the network is a 'poly'.
+- DONE: Automatic assignment of sfx_id's should only occur when the network is a 'poly'.
   This should be easy to detect.

+- DONE: If a proc, inside a poly,  is given a numeric suffix then that suffix will overwrite the label_sfx_id assigned by the system.
+This case should be detected.

 - When a var value is given to var_create() it does not appear to channelize the var if value is a list.
 Is a value ever given directly to `var_create()`?